Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 - Delivery history is queryable by all or by team

 ## Senior Coach Site Structure
-- Access:
 	- Only senior coaches have access to these web-based reporting and admin tools.
  	- These features are optimized for desktop use.
+  - Site creates a Searchable list of all saved Lessons
+  - A Lesson Byuilder process, to enter new lessons
+  - A users administration function
+  - A reporting function

 ### Lesson Builder Access & Approval

-- Only senior coaches have access to the lesson builder via the static web app.
-- No additional approval process is needed for new or updated lessons.
+- No additional approval process is needed for new or updated lessons, a Senior Coach can create, edit or delete a lesson.
 - Lessons created or edited by senior coaches become immediately available in the mobile app (after sync/update).

-### Lesson Plan Creation
-- Senior coaches access a web-based lesson builder via Azure Static Web App.
-- Generates `.html` lesson plans organized by skill, stored in the GitHub repo.
+- Generates `.html` lesson plans organized by skill, stored in Azure table storage, with linked media in Blob storage

-## Reporting & Admin
+### Reporting & Admin
-- Reporting:
-  	-	Senior coaches access reporting tools via the Azure Static Web App.
 -	Can generate reports showing:
 	-	What lessons have been delivered
    	-	Which teams received them
    	-	Who delivered them (coach)
   	-	Filter by date range, team, or coach
 -	Reports viewable in browser, with option to export (CSV/PDF).
 -	Data pulled from Azure Table Storage.
+-
--	Admin Maintenance:
+### Admin Maintenance:
-  	-	Senior coaches can update (add/edit/remove) teams and coaches via the web app.
+  	-	Senior Coaches can update (add/edit/remove) teams and coaches
   	-	Changes are synced to Azure Table Storage and reflected in the mobile app for all users.